 - Kids visit their grandmother’s house and find a secret room in the basement.
 They enter the room, and the door vanishes.

 - Trick or treaters visit houses on Halloween night.
 One family offers lots of candy to the kids who show up and say trick or treat!
 A child shows up at the house and rings the bell.
 When the family answers, the child is alone and silent.
 The family invites him in to ask where his friends and parents are, the greatest mistake they ever made.

 Here are some romantic short story ideas to try out:

 - A correspondence of love letters between two now long separated and aged former lovers.
 They are no longer together, but the letters reveal the ups and downs of their relationships and how close yet far they were from becoming lasting lovers.

 - A young man about to take off on his travels stops by a café to grab a coffee before he goes.
 While sipping his coffee, he meets a high school crush he knew years earlier.
 She has a suitcase.

 - A woman plans an exotic holiday on her time off from work with her best friend.
 Her best friend decides to cancel at the last minute, so, on a whim, the woman asks her coworker to join.
 They set off on this unexpected journey, but the shared journey is not the only thing they had not expected.

 - A man’s sick and dying mother is being taken care of by an at-home nurse.
-The man hears of his mother’s fading health and decides to rush home to be with her, worried and guilty for not having spent time with her in recent months.
+The character finds out about his mother’s fading health and decides to rush home to be with her, worried and guilty for not having spent time with her in recent months.
 The nurse and the man’s mother have developed a close relationship, and even though the mother is dying, the nurse keeps her in good humor.
 After her passing, the nurse and the man do not want to say goodbye to each other.

 “You should write because you love the shape of stories and sentences and the creation of different words on a page.
 Writing comes from reading, and reading is the best teacher of how to write.”Annie Proulx